tensorflow/tensorflow/tensorflow/docs_src/tutorials/wide_and_deep.md

 try it on a large dataset with many sparse feature columns that have a large number of possible feature values.
-Again, feel free to take a look at our [research paper](http://arxiv.org/abs/1606.07792) for more ideas about how to apply Wide & Deep Learning in real-world large-scale maching learning problems.
+Again, feel free to take a look at our [research paper](http://arxiv.org/abs/1606.07792) for more ideas about how to apply Wide & Deep Learning in real-world large-scale machine learning problems.